cosmer-admin/autonomous_rov_vs/README.md

 ## Visual servoing code

 The visual servoing class will be based on two steps :
-* visual blob tracking to ge 2D points position
+* visual blob tracking to get 2D points position
 * visual servoing

 ### Install